xlladdins/xll/docs/Excel4MacrosQ-S.md

 **ROUTING.SLIP**?(recipients,subject, message, route\_num,
 return\_logical, status\_logical)

-Recipients    is the name of the person to whom you want to send the mail.
+Recipients&nbsp;&nbsp;&nbsp;&nbsp;is the name of the person to whom you want to send the mail.
 The name should be given as text.

   - > To specify more than one name, give the list of names as an array.
     > For example, ROUTING.SLIP({"John", "Paul", "George", "Ringo"})